Gauravd1234/Trigonometric-graphs/README.md

 # Trigonometric-graphs
 Basic trigonometric graphs implemented with numpy and matplotlib

-MUST HAVE NUMPY AND MATPLOTLIB INSTALLED IN ORDER FOR THIS PROGRAM TO WORK
+MUST HAVE NUMPY AND MATPLOTLIB INSTALLED

 LINKS TO INSTALL NUMPY AND MATPLOTLIB: